Return to Table of Contents | Next Chapter

 For the reader, I want to make clear that these "concepts of the political" are nowhere near a total system or accounting of all that politics can be.
 My aim, as in the previous book, is to isolate core mechanisms at work that are necessary to speak of "politics".
 In the discourse called "politics" in the late 20th century, there is very little we can call "politics".
 What is referred to as such is a peculiar institution and understanding, which either concerns the topic of the fifth book of this series - technocratic rule which displaced "the political" for the depoliticized multitude - or the sixth book, which concerns eugenics, eugenism, and the true "ruling idea" that dominates those institutions, having successfully cannibalized any other path technocratic society could have taken by the end of the 20th century.
 Part of writing this is to make clear some of the things politics is not, by referencing some of the mechanisms that were at work when the fascist political norms were stated and violently recapitulated.
 By doing so, the aspersions of ideology and kulturkampf may be seen as the contemptible statements they always were, and we may stop referring to such tripe as "politics".
 Ideology is for slaves.

 There is not in politics a single thing we can consider "the good" or even morally valuable for anything other than what politics pertains to.
 It is politics which is the true "miserable science".
 Economics as a field is miserable largely because of political insistence, rather than any material or spiritual necessity for decisions regarding value.
-In short, political economy make clear the values to be sought were human toil and suffering, so that the intercine competition within the human race could be exacerbated.
+In short, political economy made clear the values to be sought were human toil and suffering, so that the internecine competition within the human race could be exacerbated.
 This was also understood in sane formulations to be a highly undesirable state of affairs.
 It was what humanity inherited.
 In the prior book, in this book, and in the next book to follow, I want to make clear that, for the sane formulations of political economy, not one of the authors claimed this was "natural" or "ordained" in the way the culture war and ideology asserted.
 Marx's statements to this effect were, on the surface, an effort to show such a claim was pseudo-scientific, rather than a belief that nature actually worked in this way.
 It was called a critique of political economy, rather than "this is the unvarnished and trans-historical fate of humanity, and greed is eternal".
 It was with Marx that the insane and malicious invented "ideological capitalism", which was really a defense of monopoly and the most vicious political conceits of humanity.
 The German ideology - itself a thing Marx wrote about as a wholly negative influence on the world - would fester and create, by fusing opportunistically with the imperial way of life, the closest thing to Abomination yet known for the human race.
 By Marx's own thinking, nothing could really stop this.
 Marx discounted moral agency altogether, mocking it with delight, and likely this was an intended course of human development - to eliminate that guide.
 It just so happens that without such a core, humans were consigned to fascism, eugenism, and the fate of this century.
 He and his followers knew better, whether they cared for "better" or really wanted this outcome for opportunistic and crass reasons.
 In any event, ideology has been proven to be a dead end, and with it, the last part of canonical Marx is dead.
 It remains as a historical artifact - a necessary artifact to explain why the 20th century turned out as it did - but as a guide to solving anything, it is less than useless.
 Unfortunately, the intellectual class was never interested in anything else.
 From the moment the masses and lowest class the intellectuals hated could be tortured maximally, there would be no new ideas regarding this, and the institutions the intellectuals filled and used as their power base primarily exist - and always existed - to ensure that such a liberation never applied to the lower orders, unless they came to love the religion of the masters and despised the slaves.

 I do not believe an "other system" or "other idea" is possible, unless humanity really wants it to be different.
 It does not end otherwise, and those who simply do not want the world to be different will not be convinced or aligned with a different world by any moral persuasion or education, and have no reason to regard force or violence to be good or do good.
 Of those that refuse such a thing, the true believers and beneficiaries of the ritual sacrifice and terror of the human race will never surrender an inch, and never have once in their existence.
 This is not a small portion of the human race, which was always given over to such a proclivity, and then naturalized their status with the Pareto principle, or the "80/20 rule", which they chant as a koan.
 The ratio is an effective ratio of slaves to masters that fulfills the caste system at work.
 There are, as referenced in the past book, five castes, and these castes are rooted ultimately in a concept of knowledge.
 The one caste that really "rules", aristocracy, essentializes the other four as purified purposes of human beings, assigning them to their place eternally.
 There is no reproduction of the ratio in nature, but it is reproduced in institutions for this reason alone, rather than any need of it.
 It is reproduced by willful thrill of torture, until it is made true by imperious assertion.
 The ratios in nature like the golden ratio or pi are not difficult to find in nature, but the 4:1 ratio is a representation of an idealized caste system - the master, the loyal slave, the technological cattle offering tribute as a faithful paypig, the menial slave reduced to a machine, and their torture magnet whose humiliation powers the entire rotten cycle and is the most necessary part of this cycle.
 This caste system may be reformed along new lines, especially once the paypig no longer has the accumulated wealth to extract and must be made a technological slave of a different sort.
 The slave's function is overtly glorified, yet the auxiliary of the aristocrat is visibly seen doing little, to demonstrate the efficiency of the fascist political norm and its seeming natural function.
 The purpose of the auxiliary "fighting slave" is to be a living exemplar or model of force, projecting the will of aristocracy without thought - the idealized version of the proprietor of the Nazified world-to-come.
 The function of the menial slave is not difficult to see - the barking, maniacal Delta, whose lust for simple thrill of torture is its lifeblood.
 Because the lowest class is expected to be stripped of all other utilities, its true labor and value, if any, is entirely elided in the preferred model of society, and claimed as the spurious moral worth of the "Delta".
 The "Delta" has a true function of being the mafia exploiter of the lowest class, who does all of the actual "work" or "substance", and to fill in because the conditions of life are so denuded that, to the other orders, labor has made itself a slave by the vices of their own proclivity.